jgallegos-acosta/OMiner/README.md

 It is built following a very well stablished direction, based on the work of Turney et al.
 So, the modules cover these steps:

-a) Extraction of the opinions (from the web)
+a) Extraction of the opinions (from the web).

-b) Parsing the opinons to get tokens
+b) Parsing the opinons to get tokens .

 c) Part-of-Speech tagging of the tokens (we'll explain this later).

-d) Filtering the tokens using morpho-sintactic rules e*) Defining a "wordbag" (this will be explained later, sorry).
+d) Filtering the tokens using morpho-sintactic rules.

+e*) Defining a "wordbag" (this will be explained later, sorry).

 f) Getting the hits retrieved by Google using the "wordbag" and the filtered words.

 g) Calculating the semantic orientation using the google hits.

-h) Evaluating the system
+h) Evaluating the system.

 As this is based on Turney work, it's built upon a unsupervised method.